 Regulatory assets - GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, allows for certain costs to be capitalized as a regulatory asset instead of charged to expense.
 A regulatory asset is recorded when it is probable that future revenue in an amount at least equal to the capitalized costs will be recovered through customer rates over some future period.
 The Fund uses regulatory accounting for debt issuance costs because these costs are included in the rate structure and, as such, will continue to be amortized over the life of the associated bond and loan issues.
 GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, would have required these costs to be expensed in the period incurred if the Fund had not utilized regulatory accounting for these costs.
+The Fund uses regulatory accounting for interest costs incurred during the construction of capital assets because these costs are included in the rate structure and, as such, will continue to be amortized over the life of the associated capital assets.
+GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, would have required these costs to be recognized as an expense in the period incurred if the Fund had not utilized regulatory accounting for these costs.

 Revenue Stabilization Account - The Revenue Stabilization Account (RSA) was established by City Ordinance 122841 to reduce year-to-year variation in rates.
 Amounts deposited into the RSA are excluded from the statements of revenues, expenses, and changes in net position and treated as a credit in accordance with GASB Statement No. 62.
 The RSA is included in the "Revenue Stabilization Account" identified in the Fund's bond covenants.
 These covenants provide that withdrawals and deposits from the "Revenue Stabilization Account" shall augment or reduce adjusted net revenue available for the payment of debt service.
-In 2020, there was no deposit to or withdrawal from the RSA.
+In 2021, there was a withdrawal of \$19 million from the RSA.

 BPA account - In 2003, the Bonneville Power Administration (BPA) purchased an easement in the amount of \$6.0 million from the Fund to construct a power transmission line through the Cedar River Watershed.
 This \$6.0 million, together with \$657,149 in timber sales related to the easement, were deposited into the BPA account and classified as restricted assets.
-At December 31, 2020 and 2019, the cash balance in the BPA account was \$496,152 and \$487,705, respectively.
+At December 31, 2021 and 2020, the cash balance in the BPA account was \$503,366 and \$496,152, respectively.
 Monies in the BPA account are considered a portion of the "Revenue Stabilization Account" described in bond covenants, and therefore shall augment or reduce adjusted net revenue available for the payment of debt service.
 The Fund will recognize the revenues deposited in the BPA account in the calculation of adjusted net revenues available for the payment of debt service as they are withdrawn to fund certain activities in the Cedar River Watershed.